Today we are making a delicious main dish, using only 3 ingredients and your lovely Instant Pot.

 - How to cook Kielbasa in an Instant Pot

 - How long does it take to cook frozen bratwurst in an Instant Pot?

 - How long does it take to boil frozen Brats?

 - How long does it take to cook Brats in an Instant Pot pressure cooker?

 - What if my Brats are a little pink in the center?

 - Bratwurst’s best side dishes:

-- Can I modify this recipe?
+- I want to make more!
+Can I modify this recipe?

 Why this Beer Brats recipe is worth trying